 EXAMPLES

-- Long-term effects of Vitamin D deficiency on cardiac patients are not well researched.
+- The long-term effects of Vitamin D deficiency on cardiac patients are not well researched.

-- The relationship between racial, sex, and income imbalances needs to be studied with reference to the economy of a specific country or region.
+- The relationship between racial, gender, and income imbalances needs study with reference to a specific country or region’s economy.

-- There is disagreement among historians of Scottish nationalism regarding the contributions of the British Empire to the creation of Scotland’s national identity.
+- Historians of Scottish nationalism disagree about the British Empire’s contribution to Scotland’s national identity.

 Other types of research problems

-Here are some additional types of research problems that can be applied to both practical and theoretical contexts:
+These additional types can apply to both practical and theoretical contexts:

 | Type | Description |